 - Imaging studies.
-Images obtained with computerized tomography (CT) or magnetic resonance imaging (MRI) can help your doctor pinpoint the size and location of polyps in deeper areas of your sinuses and evaluate the extent of inflammation.
+Images obtained with computerized tomography (CT) scan or magnetic resonance imaging (MRI) can help your doctor pinpoint the size and location of polyps in deeper areas of your sinuses and evaluate the extent of inflammation.
 These studies may also help your doctor rule out the presence of other possible obstructions in your nasal cavity, such as structural abnormalities or another type of cancerous or noncancerous growth.

-- Allergy tests.
+Allergy tests.
 Your doctor may suggest skin tests to determine if allergies are contributing to chronic inflammation.
 With a skin prick test, tiny drops of allergy-causing agents (allergens) are pricked into the skin of your forearm or upper back.
 The drops are left on your skin for 15 minutes before your doctor or nurse observes your skin for signs of allergic reactions.

 - Test for cystic fibrosis.
 If you have a young child diagnosed with nasal polyps, your doctor may suggest testing for cystic fibrosis, an inherited condition affecting the glands that produce mucus, tears, sweat, saliva and digestive juices.
-The standard diagnostic test for cystic fibrosis is a noninvasive sweat test, which determines whether your child's perspiration is saltier than most people's sweat.
+The standard diagnostic test for cystic fibrosis is a noninvasive sweat test, which determines whether your child's perspiration is saltier than most people's sweat is.

-- Fried MP.
-Nasal polyps.
-The Merck Manuals: The Merck Manual for Healthcare Professionals. http://www.merck.com/mmpe/sec08/ch091/ch091d.html.
-Accessed Nov.
-12, 2010.
+- Nasal polyps.
+The Merck Manuals: The Merck Manual for Health Care Professionals. http://www.merckmanuals.com/professional/ear_nose_and_throat_disorders/nose_and_paranasal_sinus_disorders/nasal_polyps.html.
+Accessed Oct.
+15, 2013.